What is Fluzone High-Dose Quadrivalent Vaccine?

 - Nervous System Disorders: Guillain-Barré syndrome (GBS), convulsions, febrile convulsions, myelitis (including encephalomyelitis and transverse myelitis), facial palsy (Bell's palsy), optic neuritis/neuropathy, brachial neuritis, syncope (shortly after vaccination), dizziness, paresthesia

-- Respiratory, Thoracic and Mediastinal Disorders: Dyspnea, pharyngitis, rhinitis, cough, wheezing, throat tightness
+- Respiratory, Thoracic and Mediastinal Disorders: Dyspnea, cough, wheezing, throat tightness, oropharyngeal pain, and rhinorrhea

 - Skin and Subcutaneous Tissue Disorders: Stevens-Johnson syndrome

-- General Disorders and Administration Site Conditions: Chills
+- General Disorders and Administration Site Conditions: pruritus, asthenia/fatigue, chest pain, chills

 Preventing And Managing Allergic Reactions